Career Guide

 Game Warden in Kansas — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Kansas are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Kansas Department of Wildlife and Parks, Law Enforcement Division.
 Kansas natural resource officers cover both state parks and wildlife areas statewide.
-The BLS does not separately report game-warden wage data for Kansas in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Kansas game warden pay, consult the Kansas Department of Wildlife and Parks, Law Enforcement Division, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits Kansas's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the Kansas Department of Wildlife and Parks, Law Enforcement Division recruitment page.
+Kansas's enforcement footprint is distinctive: reservoir and tallgrass-prairie enforcement covering state parks and wildlife areas statewide.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 Kansas Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Kansas wardens should verify current pay ranges with the Kansas Department of Wildlife and Parks, as the BLS does not separately report the state's data.
+Kansas wardens should verify current pay ranges with the Kansas Department of Wildlife and Parks, Law Enforcement Division, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens